lz4/lz4/programs/lz4.1.md

 * `-#`:
   Compression level, with # being any value from 1 to 12.
-  Higher values trade compression speed for compression ratio.
+  Higher values trade compression speed for better compression ratio.
   Values above 12 are considered the same as 12.
   Recommended values are 1 for fast compression (default), and 9 for high compression.